hirparap1/e-10b-term-project/README.md

 # e-10b-term-project
-Term Project for e-10b.
-An OSRS Experience Tracker
+The OldSchool RuneScape Experience Tracker in Java